GreggSchofield/terraformed-pagerduty/README.md

 **API-driven workflow** type.
 This can be confusing since there is a **Version control workflow** type available but our workflow will eventually trigger the remote backend via an execution of `terraform apply` within the pipeline itself.

+Next, create a PagerDuty _v2 authorisation token_ and store this as a repository-scoped GitHub Actions secret with the key `PAGERDUTY_TOKEN`.

 Finally, create a _Team API token_ within Terraform Cloud and then store this as a repository-scoped GitHub Actions secret with the key `TERRAFORM_CLOUD_API_TOKEN`.